[Originally published: Jan. 29, 2020. Updated: Nov. 23, 2021.]

 1. What we know about COVID-19 has changed rapidly

-The Centers for Disease Control and Prevention (CDC) provides a rough picture of the outbreak in the U.S. here, currently putting the total confirmed and probable cases at more than 42.2 million and estimating more than 675,000 deaths.
-The CDC also reports that 76.6% of adults have had at least one vaccination shot.
+The CDC provides a rough picture of the outbreak in the U.S. here, currently putting the total confirmed and probable cases at more than 47.6 million and estimating more than 770,800 deaths.
+The CDC also reports that 73.9% of children and adults ages 5 and older in the U.S. have had at least one vaccination shot and 62.9% of people in the same age group is fully vaccinated.

 According to the CDC, reported COVID-19 illnesses have ranged from mild (with no reported symptoms in some cases) to severe to the point of requiring hospitalization, intensive care, and/or a ventilator.
 COVID-19 illnesses can also lead to death.
 While people of all ages can be infected, the risk for complications increases with age.
 People living in a nursing home or long-term care facility, and people of all ages with underlying health conditions (such as diabetes, heart disease, lung disease, and obesity) also are at high risk for serious illness.